May 22, 2023

 - WordPress is always developing, as it is open-source.
 Anyone can contribute to WordPress – helping in fixing issues and bugs, etc.; they can also create and develop their own WordPress themes and plugins.
 This helps the rapid development of WordPress as the platform always gets better whenever there is a new release or an update.

 - You are required to manage and take care of your website periodically and you have to make sure there aren’t any compatibility issues.
 So, you will be required to keep your WordPress site and its aspects – such as plugins and themes – always up to date.
-If your time to maintain your WordPress site is scarce, you can simply use a hosting service that provides daily backups and updates for your site, helping keep your WordPress site secure.
+If your time to maintain your WordPress site is scarce, use a WordPress hosting service that provides daily backups and updates for your site, helping keep your WordPress site secure.

-Getting to Know HTML
+Get to Know HTML

 HTML or Hyper-Text Markup Language is a markup language containing tags that are used to classify elements on a website page.

-CSS helps visually style the basic structure classified by HTML and it controls how the content’s layout is formatted and presented to the users.
+CSS helps visually style the basic structure classified by HTML, and it controls how the content’s layout is formatted and presented to the users.

 Apart from this, WordPress actually can be generated with HTML as a static website.